amaiya/onprem/README.md

 ```

 The value for `n_gpu_layers` depends on your GPU memory and the model
-you’re using (e.g., max of 35 for default 7B model).
-You can reduce the
+you’re using (e.g., max of 33 for default 7B model).
+Set
+`n_gpu_layers=-1` to offload all layers to the GPU (this will offload
+all 33 layers to the default model).
+You can reduce the value if you get
-value if you get an error (e.g., `CUDA error: out-of-memory`).
-For
+an error (e.g., `CUDA error: out-of-memory`).
+For instance, using two
-instance, using two old NVDIDIA TITAN V GPUs each with 12GB of VRAM, 59
+old NVDIDIA TITAN V GPUs each with 12GB of VRAM, 59 out 83 layers in a
-out 83 layers in a [quantized Llama-2 70B
+[quantized Llama-2 70B
 model](https://huggingface.co/TheBloke/Llama-2-70B-chat-GGUF/resolve/main/llama-2-70b-chat.Q3_K_S.gguf)
 can be offloaded to the GPUs (i.e., 60 layers or more results in a “CUDA
 out of memory” error).